 This interactive and engaging course is for educators and those working in early childhood settings, who would like to evolve and expand their practice and pedagogy.
 Using Rudolf Steiner’s insights on child development, the course offers a unique opportunity for those working with young children to create optimum learning experiences and environments for children from birth to 7 years old, embracing the rich heritage of First Nations wisdom and story along the way.

-Focussing on practical outcomes, the short course includes group learning through discussion and exercises in designing daily programs and creating supportive environments.
+This is a practical course that includes learning together through discussion and exercises in creating daily programs and supportive environments for nourishing children.
 It will include singing, storytelling and arts, crafts and movement.
-All activities support the Early Years Learning Framework.
+All activities support the EYLF.